G00295382/Typeracer-in-C/README.md

 <sup>\*How it currently works</sup>

-The `main()` function initializes the user prefix and sets up a single level containing one prompt using `addPromptStrToLevel()`, which creates a new `PromptData` instance from a hardcoded prompt string and adds it to the level.
+The `main()` function begins by initializing the user prefix and creating a `GamemodeData` object that contains three levels.
+Each level contains three unique prompt strings, added via `addPromptStrToLevel()`.
+These levels are added to the gamemode using `addLevelToGamemode()`.

-It then initializes various timing and loop control variables, sets up and stores several `CursorPos` structs for positioning the cursor (prompt start, progress tracking, and user input field), and disables the blinking cursor.
+The program then defines various control variables, timing structures, and cursor positions (`homeCursor`, `promptStart`, `currentPromptProgress`, `userInputField`) for layout management.
+Cursor blinking is also disabled for a cleaner user interface.

 <br>

-The current prompt is printed to the screen one word at a time using `printTextPromptByWord()`, and the user input field is positioned and saved.
-The actual game loop begins by hiding the cursor and jumping back to the start of the prompt using `moveCursor()`.

-Each word in the prompt is processed one at a time.
-The word is printed underlined using `promptSafeUnderlinedPrint()`, and user input is collected character-by-character using `_getch()` while checking for timeouts via `updateTime()` in a non-blocking loop.
-Input is compared to the correct word in real-time, and incorrect characters are displayed in red.
-If the word is entered correctly and followed by a space, the loop continues to the next word.

-After each word is completed, the input field is cleared, and the word is re-printed in either green (correct) or orange (incorrect) using `promptSafeProgressPrint()`, then the cursor position is saved again for the next word.

-If all words are completed within the time limit, the game ends with a *"You won!"* message.
-If the timer expires first, *"Times up!
-You lost."* is shown.
-The cursor is then repositioned to the input field and the program waits for a final key press before exiting.
+The outermost loop (`levelLoop`) iterates through all levels in the selected gamemode.
+At the start of each level, the cursor is moved to the top-left, the timer is initialized and displayed using `updateTime()`, and the level index is printed.

+The next loop (`promptLoop`) goes through each prompt within the current level.
+Before showing the new prompt, the screen area is cleared from the prompt start position using the ANSI escape sequence `\033[J`, which clears to the end of the screen.
+The current prompt is printed word-by-word with automatic line wrapping using `printTextPromptByWord()`.

+Once the prompt is displayed, an input field is shown below with the user prefix, and its position is saved.
+The `wordLoop` begins, iterating through each word in the prompt.

+For each word:

+* It is printed underlined at the current prompt progress location using promptSafeUnderlinedPrint().

+* The program waits for character-by-character input in a non-blocking charLoop using _kbhit() and _getch().

+* During this loop, the updateTime() function is called periodically to refresh the timer.

+* Input is compared to the expected word in real time.
+Correct characters are printed normally, while incorrect ones are shown in red.
+Backspace and arrow key inputs are handled separately.

+* If the word is correctly completed and followed by a space, the input is accepted and the loop breaks.

+Once the word is complete:

+* The input line is cleared.

+* The word is reprinted at the prompt location in green (if correct) or orange (if there were mistakes) using `promptSafeProgressPrint()`.

+* The prompt progress position is updated and saved.

+After all words in the prompt are completed, the `promptLoop` proceeds to the next prompt.
+After all prompts in the level are done, the `levelLoop` advances to the next level.

+If the timer runs out at any point, the loop flags are updated and the game ends with a "Times up!
+You lost." message.
+If the player successfully finishes all levels, it ends with "You won!"

+Finally, the program pauses and waits for a final keypress before exiting.